 Issuing their latest Malware the day after Patch Tuesday means it has the longest amount of time to infect before a patch is issued.

 Microsoft Windows XP updates are essential for keeping your system up to date and secure.
-There are a lot of criminals online ready to exploit the bugs that are known about.
+There are many criminals online ready to exploit the bugs that are known about.

-Microsoft Brochures, Fact Sheets, and Tip Cards (Opens New Window) offers lots of advice from Microsoft on how to keep you and your family secure when online.
+Microsoft Brochures, Fact Sheets, and Tip Cards offers lots of advice from Microsoft on how to keep you and your family secure when online.

-To read more about the Denial of Service attack referred to above and patch Microsoft issued, take a look at this Security Week article (Opens New Window) (Note: This is very technical!).
+To read more about the Denial of Service attack referred to above and patch Microsoft issued, take a look at this Security Week article (Note:- This is very technical!).

-Part 2 Microsoft XP Updates will walk you through the Microsoft Windows Update process.
+Part two, Microsoft XP Updates, will walk you through the Microsoft Windows Update process.